Charlevoix Historical Society Events Calendar

 Book Talk and Garden Reception with author Paula McLain

 Members can order tickets before they go on sale to the public on June 4 by calling the Society at 231.547.0373.
+Tickets are now available to the public in the online store.

 Ms. McLain will talk about her newest book, “Love and Ruin,” a novelization of Hemingway’s stormy relationship to his third wife, Martha Gellhorn, a fiercely independent and ambitious young woman who would become one of the greatest war correspondents of the 20th century.